IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_syllabus.md

 ### TECHNOLOGY USE IN THE CLASSROOM

 Laptop computers and other mobile devices are invaluable tools for students when used responsibly.
 However, this technology can also be incredibly distracting in the classroom.
-When in class, you may use your laptops and other devices for any activities pertaining to the course: taking notes, researching material relevant to our readings and discussions, making class presentations, etc. However, the following uses are unacceptable: checking email, instant messaging, texting, using social networking sites such as facebook, myspace, etc. **When your classmates are presenting, please close your laptops and turn off your cell phones.**
+When in class, you may use your laptops and other devices for any activities pertaining to the course: taking notes, researching material relevant to our readings and discussions, making class presentations, etc. However, the following uses are unacceptable: checking email, instant messaging, texting, using social networking sites such as facebook, instagram, twitter, etc. **When your classmates are presenting, please close your laptops and turn off your cell phones.**

 ### ACADEMIC HONESTY